Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: The model

-The square of the magnetic, $\mathbf{m} = \tfrac{1}{N}\sum_i \mathbf{S}_i$, and Néel (also known as staggered), $\mathbf{m}_{N}= \tfrac{1}{N} \sum_i (-1)^i \mathbf{S}_i$, order parameters computed for the classical minima and averaged over disorder realizations are shown in Fig.~\ref{fig:mags}.
-We observe that there is a finite interval of $p$ values inside which both magnetic and Néel order parameters vanish in the thermodynamic limit.
-In this interval, the overlap order parameter, defined as $Q^2 = \tfrac{1}{N^2} \sum_{ij} \left(\mathbf{S}_i \cdot \mathbf{S}_j \right)^2$, see e.g.~\cite{Binder_Young_1986}, remains finite and extrapolates to $1/3$ in the thermodynamic limit, as expected for a configuration of randomly oriented spins of unitary norm \footnote{In fact, }.
-SG order is found for $p \in (p_1,p_2)$, with $p_1 \simeq 0.2$ and $p_2 \simeq 0.8$, as it happens in the quantum phase diagram \cite{viteritti2025}.
-With respect to the quantum case, we notice that the magnetization at $p$ is equal to the Néel order parameter at $1-p$: this symmetry is expected at the classical level \footnote{One can obtain an AFM minimum of the classical energy from a FM one, by performing a staggered rotation, \emph{i.e.}~flipping all the spins on a sublattice, and changing sing to all the couplings \cite{Coraggio2026}, meaning that a minimum configuration at $p$ corresponds to another one at $1-p$.} and is broken as soon as one takes $\hbar \neq 0$.
+The most relevant property of the classical minima for the present analysis is whether they carry a magnetic signal.
+To characterize it, we measure the magnetization $\mathbf{m} = \tfrac{1}{N}\sum_i \mathbf{S}_i$ and the Néel order parameter $\mathbf{m}_{N} = \tfrac{1}{N} \sum_i (-1)^i \mathbf{S}_i$, averaged over disorder realizations.
+At the classical level, the value of the magnetization at $p$ is expected to coincide with that of the Néel order parameter at $1-p$ \footnote{One can obtain an AFM minimum of the classical energy from a FM one, by performing a staggered rotation, \emph{i.e.}~flipping all the spins on a sublattice, and changing sing to all the couplings, meaning that a minimum configuration at $p$ corresponds to another one at $1-p$.
+This symmetry is broken as soon as one takes $\hbar \neq 0$.}.
+Having checked that this symmetry is satisfied by our minimum configurations, we only show the magnetization magnitude in the right panel of Fig.~\ref{fig:mags}.
+The magnetization was already studied in Ref.~\cite{Cieplak_1985}, for system sizes up to $L=20$ and a few disorder realizations.
+We find that the magnetization extrapolates to zero at $p=0.2$.
+We also observe that the magnetization is approximately correlated with the energy of the minimum.
+Consequently, if the optimization selects higher-energy minima at large system sizes, the true ground-state magnetization may be systematically underestimated.